square/in-app-payments-flutter-plugin/doc/reference.md

 Parameter       | Type                                     | Description
 :-------------- | :--------------------------------------- | :-----------
-onBuyerVerificationSuccess | [CardOnFileBuyerVerificationSuccessCallback](#CardOnFileBuyerVerificationSuccessCallback) | Invoked when card entry with buyer verification is completed successfully. onBuyerVerificationFailure | [BuyerVerificationErrorCallback](#BuyerVerificationErrorCallback) | Invoked when card entry with buyer verification encounters errors. buyerAction     | string                                   | Indicates the action (`Charge` or `Store`) that will be performed onto the card after retrieving the verification token. money           | [Money](#Money)                          | Amount of money that will be charged
+onBuyerVerificationSuccess | [BuyerVerificationSuccessCallback](#BuyerVerificationSuccessCallback) | Invoked when card entry with buyer verification is completed successfully. onBuyerVerificationFailure | [BuyerVerificationErrorCallback](#BuyerVerificationErrorCallback) | Invoked when card entry with buyer verification encounters errors. buyerAction     | string                                   | Indicates the action (`Charge` or `Store`) that will be performed onto the card after retrieving the verification token. money           | [Money](#Money)                          | Amount of money that will be charged